chainer/chainerrl/examples/atari/reproduction/dqn/README.md

 ## Running our Pretrained models

-We have already pretrained models from this script for all the domains below.
+We have already pretrained models from this script for all the domains list in the [results](#Results).
 Note that while we may have run multiple seeds, our pretrained model represents a single run from this script, and may not be representative of the [results](#Results).
-For example,
+To load a pretrained model:

 ```
 python train_dqn.py --demo --load-pretrained --env BreakoutNoFrameskip-v4 --pretrained-type best --gpu -1